pycage/shellfish/doc/Main.md

 ### April 2024
-* The element {@link core.Repeater} is now capable of creating and destroying its delegates dynamically with the `mayCreate` property.
+* The element {@link core.Repeater} is now capable of creating and destroying its child items selectively with the `dynamicItems` property.

 ### March 2024
 * The element {@link ui.OverflowScroller} is now stylable with the `styleOfHandle`